raphaelsulzer/dsrv-data/README.md

+# REPO WILL BE UPDATED SOON

 # dsrv-data
-Code, data and pretrained models for Deep Surface Reconstruction from Point Clouds with Visibility Information
+Code, data and pretrained models for Deep Surface Reconstruction from Point Clouds with Visibility Information.

-Will be updated soon.